Introducing Asana’s Fall 2024 Release. Discover what's new.Explore now

 Your actual work line will most likely not be a perfectly straight line once plotted on your burndown chart.
 It’s normal to see ebbs and flows of effort, as most projects run into some deviations along the way.

-Step 4.
-Obtain the final dataset
+Step 4: Compile the final dataset

 The fourth step of creating a burndown chart involves obtaining the final dataset.
 This data comes from the initial effort estimates and your actual work log from step two.